bubulemaster/redis-concentrator/README.md

 ---

-## About Redis concentrator
+## About RedConcentrator
-**Redis concentrator** provide an easy way to connect to Redis Master/Slave or to Redis Cluster (comming soon).
+**RedConcentrator** provide an easy way to connect to Redis Master/Slave or to Redis Cluster (comming soon).

 When you want to connect to Redis you must check if your library support Redis mode.
 For example [php-redis](https://github.com/phpredis/phpredis) don't provide support of master/slave.
-With **Redis concentrator** you can connect you PHP application to Redis master/slave just by giving **Redis concentrator** ip-port.
+With **RedConcentrator** you can connect you PHP application to Redis master/slave just by giving **RedConcentrator** ip-port.

-## Getting Started Redis concentrator
+## Getting Started RedConcentrator
 These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites
-To use **Redis concentrator** no prerequisites need.
+To use **RedConcentrator** no prerequisites need.

 ### Installing and running
 Just get binary from [GitHub release repository](https://github.com/emeric-martineau/redis-concentrator/releases) and put it in somewhere what you want.